 Visibility and safety: the importance of reflective equipment

 Visibility is a crucial safety factor, especially in low light conditions.
 Of course, we’re not telling you to let your children ride at night.
-But it’s simply a precaution to take, because you never know!
+But it is simply a precaution to take, because you never know!

 Driving rules for safe practice

-"Always respect the highway code", that’s what you will repeat to your child before each outing.
+“Always respect the Highway Code,” that’s what you will repeat to your child before each outing.
 Why?
-Because children are easily distracted and may not be aware of potential road dangers.
+Because children are easily distracted and may not be fully aware of the potential dangers of the road.
 Your role will then be to educate them to ensure their safety.

 electric scooter for children highway code